Monthly Archives: January 2008

 Friday Mail Bag — Riverwalking

-Lots of good e-mails from readers this week.
 I figured I’d get slapped around pretty good after I wrote Tuesday that’s it’s way too soon to bury a proposed downtown river walk in vitriol.
-I thought this town’s bumper crop … Continue reading
+I thought this town’s bumper crop of government-haters would tell me to walk into the river, as soon as it thaws.

 Filed under Uncategorized